Privacy Policy

 Our practice will not use your personal information for marketing any of our goods or services directly to you without your express consent.
 If you do consent, you may opt-out of direct marketing at any time by notifying our practice in writing.

-records and visual i.e. X rays CT scans, photos our practice stores all personal information securely.
+Your personal information may be stored at our practice in various forms. - Electronic records, paper records and visual i.e. X rays CT scans, photos our practice stores all personal information securely.

-best available firewall security as advised by our IT consultant.
-Any hard copies are stored within a
+All our electronic records are protected in our information system with password authority, and the best available firewall security as advised by our IT consultant.
+Any hard copies are stored within a locked and security monitored building.
+All staff and contractors have confidentially agreements in place.

 We are subject to a range of rules relating to the periods for which health information and records must be retained.
-We must retain health information about an individual:

 · For at least 7 years from the last occasion on which we provided a health service to the patient – if we collected the information when the patient was 18 years old or older: or